gmlewis/irmf/README.md

 difficult to get it right.

-In a 2D or 3D SDF, you must specify the signed *distance* from any point in 2D or 3D space (respectively) to the *nearest* edge of your primitive.
-Think of a spiral.
+In a 2D or 3D SDF, you must specify the signed *distance* from any point in 2D or 3D space (respectively) to the *nearest* edge of your primitive (negative is inside the object, zero is the edge, and positive is outside the object).
+Think of implementing this for a spiral.
 That is a royal pain in the rear.
 The math was not fun.

 An IRMF shader, on the other hand, is given a single point in 3D space and all that is needed is for the shader to report what material(s) exist in that one point in space, and not how far it is to some other material.
+For the spiral case, you only need to determine if the point is inside the spiral or outside it, not how far the point is to the edge.

 This makes IRMF shaders *orders of magnitude* easier to write than SDFs.
 IRMF shaders make boolean operations a breeze: zero times anything is zero; one